wafisutisna746-cmd/tugas-tegraf/README.md

 ## Instructions

-### Prim's

-1. Make sure prims.c and input.txt are in the same folder.
+1. Make sure [algorithm-name].c and input.txt are in the same folder.

 2. Compile:
 ``
-gcc prim.c -o p
+gcc [algorithm-name].c -o p
 ``

 3. Run, passing the input file as an argument: